MicrosoftDocs/sql-docs/docs/connect/odbc/linux/using-always-encrypted-with-the-linux-odbc-driver.md

 |`ValuePtr`|[Input] Pointer to a CEKeystoreData structure.
 The name field of the structure identifies the Column Encryption Keystore Provider to which the data is intended.|
 |`StringLength`|[Input] SQL_IS_POINTER constant|

-The return value is the usual for this function, and additional detailed error information may be obtained via the usual means. **LINK SQLGETDIAG FOR MORE INFO**
+Additional detailed error information may be obtained via SQLGetDiacRec.
+[See SQLGetDiagRec for more information](https://msdn.microsoft.com/library/ms710921(v=vs.85).aspx)

 NOTE: It is up to the provider to decide how to treat the CEKeystoreData.
 The two possible cases would be:

 1. CEKeystoreData is connection specific.
 2. CEKeystoreData is global.

 Because the caller of `SqlSetConnectAttr` provides a valid connection handle, the provider can use that information and associate the CEKeystoreData with the connection context.
-On the other hand, the provider can ignore it and make CEKeystoreData shared.  **SEE CONTEXT SECTION FOR DETAILS**
+On the other hand, the provider can ignore it and make CEKeystoreData shared.
+[See the Context Management section the Custom Keystore topic for more information.](Custom%20Keystore%20Providers.md)

 **Getting data in a CEKeyStoreProvider via ODBC**